 Resources:

-- Advance Care Planing Resources.
-This extensive resource list includes links to two online platforms designed for this purpose and is maintained by the National Healthcare Decisions Day Initiative.
+- Advance Care Planning Resources.
+This extensive resource list is maintained by the National Healthcare Decisions Day Initiative.

 - What is a professional fiduciary?
 This page explains professional fiduciaries, who can serve as durable power of attorney for healthcare for people who have no family or prefer to not involve family or friends in this role.